simonelnahas/simonelnahas.com/posts/why-clojure.md

 accomplish.

-Embarking on this journey I took time to think and consult people that were already successful.
+Embarking on this journey I took time to think and
+I consulted people that were already successful.
 I wanted to decide on what tools I needed to pack so to increase our chances of success and even give us a competitive advantage.
 More concretely I had to choose our tech stack.

+### Programming languages

 The programming language is arguably one of the most important aspects of the tech stack since it